Iagonorg/Mainnet-Node-QNAP/README.md

 ![filling-form-iagon-app](./assets/6-fill-out-form.png)

+### Step 4 Auth-Key Reminder
-### 4. Once installed, you'll be prompted with the auth-key after installation.
-Make sure to save the authorization key in a safe place. <br/>
+- Once installed, you'll be prompted with the auth-key after installation.
+Make sure to save the authorization key in a safe place.
 ![iagon-starting-first-time](./assets/running.png)
 <br/>
 Note: If you do not see your auth key here, you can also regenerate it.